mohsinalimat/ASCustomBannerView/README.md

 # ASCustomBannerView

 This is a banner with similar style to the App Store.
-It has auto swipe movement every 5 seconds and manual swipe to both sides.
+It has auto-slide to left every 5 seconds and manual-slide to both sides.
 It can be used quickly only by passing an array of images

 Lenguage: Swift 2